uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Our primary SCM is conducted at http://bitbucket.org/photocrati/nextgen-gallery, but was not synchronizing correctly with the WordPress Plugin SVN Repository
 * Fixed:   The transient adjustment fixes: http://wordpress.org/support/topic/plugin-nextgen-gallery-_transient_ngg_request-entry-in-wp_options

-= V1.9.7 - 11.13.2012 =
+= V1.9.7 - 11.12.2012 =
 * Secured: Removed bundled version of swfupload; using WordPress-bundled version instead for WordPress 3.2 instances
-* Changed: Using JQuery UI for the image gallery sorting interface (thanks TomÃ¡s Soler)
+* Changed: Using JQuery UI for the image sorting interface (thanks Tomás Soler)
-* Bugfix:  Image and photo uploads work in WP 3.2 when using Safari
+* Bugfix:  Image uploads work in WP 3.2 when using Safari
 * Bugfix:  Adjusted TinyMCE window to use built-in JavaScript libraries
-* Bugfix:  Removed Photocrati acquisition announcement
+* Bugfix:  Removed Photocrati acquisition announcement from WordPress gallery plugin
 * Bugfix:  Fixed incorrect usage of ImageJpeg() function
 * Bugfix:  Switched from "template_redirect" to "wp_enqueue_script" hook to load scripts and styles